-The end of Summer usually means an all-out scramble for new business.
-Missed opportunities, lost pitches, even lost clients put the pressure on the new business team in the remaining months to make the forecast.
+The start of a new year means an all-out scramble for new business.
+Missed opportunities, lost pitches, even lost clients last year put the pressure on the new business team to make up for the missed forecast.
 Panic sets in.
 The stares you get walking down the hallway.
-The optimism of that year-end bonus fades.
+The pain from no year-end bonus fades.
 How did we get here?
 How are we going to turn this around?
 Where is my next new client!
 Who wants to hire my agency?
 Relax.
 I know at least six clients who are looking for you.

-The opportunity in the second half is different from the first half.
+A small percentage of opportunity is in the market today and the rest is down the road.
 For companies on a fiscal year cycle, the new business strategy is the same as the beginning of the calendar year.
-For the rest, marketing budgets are fully allocated, programs are well underway, agency contracts are in place, yet still, 3rd and 4th quarters are traditionally busy months for hiring agencies.
+For the rest, marketing budgets are fully allocated, programs are well underway, agency contracts are in place.
 What opportunity is left?
 Where do you find it?
-And as important, how do you position your agency differently to win it?
+And most important, how do you position your agency differently to win it?

 Brands that aren’t performing

 Bad news can be good news for you.
 Marketers are under ever-increasing pressure to perform.
 When sales are off, or a new campaign doesn’t deliver, change comes sooner than it did just a few years ago.
 Among your core verticals look for news reports, trade association data, stock market analysis to spot companies and brands that are in trouble and go after them with solutions, especially quick fixes.
 Figure out how what you do can impact their results in the short term, and they will likely listen.
 This is a great way to get your foot in the door, and with success, more work will follow.
 Keep in mind that these marketers already have tactics and agencies executing parts or pieces of an overall plan and your role will be to work with those other resources and within an existing program, so be a team player, a fresh spirit, and an optimist to inspire the war-weary troops.